MIDS-scaling-up/v2/week01/hw/Readme.md

 * Select "Jetson TX2" (NOT the less powerful TX2i) as the target device
 * Select "Manual" and place your TX2 into the recovery mode as mentioned above.

-The process of fetching the software, installing and cross-compiling it will take some time, depending on the speed of your workstation and your internet connection.
-It took me 30 min on my old 2011 Toshiba portege ultralight notebook over a 120 Mbit cable modem.
-Once the OS image is built and flashed to the Jetson, you will need to complete the OS set up ON THE JETSON; specifically, create the userid and password.
+The process of fetching the software and decompressing it will take some time, depending on the speed of your workstation and your internet connection.
+It took me 15 min on my old 2011 Toshiba portege ultralight notebook over a 120 Mbit cable modem.
+Once the OS image is built and flashed to the Jetson, you will need to log into the newly flashed Jetson using a keyboard, mouse, and monitor attached to it and complete the OS set up; specifically, create a userid and password.
 Then, you need to get back to the installer and type them in.
-The installer will copy a few additional files to the Jetson at that point.
+The installer will copy a few additional files to the Jetson at that point, decompress them, set them up.
+This took me another 15 min (jetpack 4.2.1).

 **IF you have problems with the install**
 On Step 02, select "DOWNLOAD & INSTALL OPTIONS" and click on "Download Now, Install Later".
 Then ensure all packages download successfully, which may take several attempts.
 Then proceed to Step 03 in the installer.